Heat pump prices: what’s the cost of an air source heat pump?

 Benefits of air source and ground source heat pumps

-- You can claim the Renewable Heat Incentive, to help with the running cost of your heat pump.
+- You can claim the Boiler Upgrade Scheme if you’re eligible, to help with the cost of getting a heat pump installed

 - Air source and ground source heat pumps are safe, with no flammable fuel and no risk of carbon monoxide leaks.

-- They have a long lifespan, potentially lasting around 15 years9.
+- They have a long lifespan, potentially lasting over 20 years.

-- Heat pumps could lower your energy bills if you’re replacing an old, inefficient system, or conventional electric heating10.
+- Heat pumps could lower your energy bills if you’re replacing an old, inefficient system, or conventional electric heating and using a type of use add on or tariff.

 - You’ll be helping to fight the climate crisis by decarbonising heat, moving away from our dependence on fossil fuels.
 This is a really important part of the UK’s journey to net zero – and what could be a better benefit than that?

-If you've got more questions about heat pumps, why not head to the OVO Forum?
-The Forum is where our green community comes together to share their firsthand experiences of green living, and to help each other out.
+And if you have any more queries about air source heat pumps, why not head to the OVO Forum?
+The Forum is where our community comes together to share their firsthand experiences of living with tech.
 There are tonnes of discussions about every aspect of heat pumps, so why not get involved and join the conversation?

 Sources and references: